Skip to content

 Fees: None

 Parking: Parking at Corona Arch is free and can fit about 30 cars.
 After this small lots fills up, there is additional satellite parking in lots down the road.
 The main lot will fill up by 10AM on most weekends and even some busy weekdays.
-There are no bathrooms at the trailhead but if you need to go, there are non-plumbing bathrooms located at the campground across the road.
+There are non plumbing bathrooms at the trailhead.

 Summary

 Dogs: Corona Arch is a dog friendly hike but does require some scrambling for your dog near the steep wire handrail section.
-Juno had no problem scrambling up and scampering down the section, but I did see smaller dogs carried by their owners.
+Both huskies I have had, had no problem scrambling up and scampering down the section, but I did see smaller dogs carried by their owners.
 In general, I would recommend that your dog has some experience with scrambling on rocks.
 Although the sign at the trailhead asks for dogs to be on leashes, you will find many off leash during the hike of Corona Arch.
+To avoid the ladder section of the hike, simply hike to the left which is also dog friendly.

 Trail X Factors: Distance, Crowds, Handrails and Ladder

 Distance: Although Utah and the southwest are littered with arches, it’s not often that you have the opportunity to see two beautiful towering arches in such a short hike.
-During the hike to Corona Arch, you will also see the Bowtie Arch which is located a couple of hundred yards before Corona.
+During the hike to Corona Arch, you will also have the option to visit Bowtie Arch which is a small side trip away from the main trail.

 Crowds: Since the hike is short and accessible to many different levels of hikers, the trail to Corona Arch will get extremely crowded.
 Get to the trailhead around 7AM to avoid the heat and crowds.
 (Honestly, this is my recommendation for nearly every single hike in Moab).
 If you don’t want to get up early, try hiking Corona Arch later in the afternoon (4-5PM).

-Handrails and Ladder: Although some are not needed, there is one section of the Corona Arch trail that requires a steel wire handrail to navigate up a steep section of red rock.
+Handrails and Ladder: Although the ladder is not required to take, there is one section of the Corona Arch trail that does require the use of a steel wire handrail to navigate up a steep section of red rock.
 Do you absolutely need to use the handrail?
 No. However, 95% of hikers will, which is important to note if you have difficulty navigating up steep sections.
-The steep section is about 50-60 feet long.
+The steep section is about 20-30 feet long.
 Once you pass this section, you will run into a steel ladder which helps navigate up a 6-7ft cliff off red rock.
-If you have a dog, you can easily circumnavigate this section to avoid using the ladder.
+If you have a dog, you can easily circumnavigate this section to avoid using the ladder by going to the left.

 Hike Tip(s): Get There Early, Climb to Top of Arch